ubccr/xdmod-notebooks/README.md

 1. Open Anaconda Navigator following [these instructions](https://docs.anaconda.com/free/anaconda/install/verify-install/).
 1. Launch JupyterLab.
 1. Open a Terminal.
+1. If your conda environment is not activated (i.e., if the command line does not have `(base)` in front of it), activate it by running this command:
+    ```
+    conda activate
+    ```
-1. Install the packages needed to run the example notebooks using the command:
+1. Install the packages needed to run the example notebooks using this command:
     ```
     python3 -m pip install --upgrade xdmod-data python-dotenv tabulate
     ```